What Tools does your Organization or Congregation Need?

 Mental Health Ministries provides educational resources to help erase the stigma of mental illness in our faith communities.

 The Caring Clergy Project offers videos and other resources designed specifically for faith community leaders.

 NAMI FaithNet is a network of members and friends of the National Alliance on Mental Illness.
 It was established to help faith communities develop non-threatening, supportive environment for those with serious mental illness and their families.

 Pathways to Promise is an interfaith cooperative that provide assistance and resources, including liturgical and educational materials, program models and caring ministry with people experiencing a mental illness and their families.

 Where are Useful Guides?

 Read about a UCC church that adopted a covenant on welcoming and supporting people in their congregation who have mental illnesses.
-(You can find more WISE Covenants on our WISE Congregations page
+(You can find more WISE Covenants on our WISE Congregations/Organizations page

 “10 Things Faith Community Leaders Can Do to Make The World a Better Place for People with Mental Illnesses” is a one-page summary published by the Interfaith Network on Mental Illness